tayloredwebsites/healthy-meals/docs/sphinx_src/docs_guide.rst

 - the ``/accounts`` apidoc generated file (``User Accounts``) module for the Custom User accounts.
 - the ``/pages`` apidoc generated file (``Misc.
 Pages``) module for simple pages such as home, or about.
 - the ``/tests`` apidoc generated file (``Tests``, automated testing doc strings generated documentation.
-- the custom ``/prog_guide`` (`Programmers Guide`) includes many technical details about how this project has been programmed, philosophy, standards, and the To Do list pulled from the code base and documentation.
+- the custom ``/prog_guide`` (`Programmers Guide`) includes many technical details about how this project has been programmed, philosophy, standards, and the To Do generate a listing of pulled from the code base and documentation.
 - the custom ``/docs_guide`` (this Documentation Guide file) is added to introduce the documentation philosophy of healthy-meals, and provide a step by step breakdown of the documentation process.

 Note: the format of the entries in the TOC is as follows:  "The Name With Spaces<[optional /]rst_filename_without_extension>"